spaxxomatic/picc1101/README.md

-picc1101
+spaxmatic
 ========

-Connect Orange Pi to CC1101 RF module and play with AX.25/KISS to transmit TCP/IP over the air.
+Connects an Orange Pi or Raspberry Pi to CC1101 RF module and implements the spaxstack IoT protocol

 - [picc1101](#picc1101)
 - [Introduction](#introduction)